Enjoy our premium lifestyle services on the go with the latest news, offers, and a global concierge in your pocket with our new concierge app.

-We have the ability to send standalone emails to our whole database for specific campaigns., we also have a private members' line to send targeted emails to just our members and on further refine these to hit those members who fit your company profile through our behaviour algorithms..
+We have the ability to send standalone emails to our whole database for specific campaigns.
+We also have a private members' line to send targeted emails with potential to refine these to hit those members who fit your company profile through our behaviour algorithms.

-- Define your goals.
-Who are the purpose of your newsletters (such as increase sales, brand awareness., website traffic)?
+• Find your purpose What are the purpose of your newsletters (boost sales performance, brand awareness, website traffic)?

 In 2015 we were approached by Wembley to run an email campaign for the sale of their Club Wembley packages.

-We designed a standalone email, with the Wembley marketing team, which can be seen here.
+We designed a standalone email, with the Wembley marketing team.
 It was created so it didn't appear to be blatant marketing.
 The email was sent to 80,000 people (our database at the time) with a 35,000 open rate and a 5,000 click-through rate.

 The campaign resulted in over 100 serious enquiries and 15 sales of private boxes and season tickets.